MicrosoftDocs/Viva/Viva/goals/monday.com-integration.md

     > - The assignee field in Viva Goals will be mapped to the Owner field on monday.com by default.
 You can also search and add assignees to list their items.
 The ‘Preview’ option will show the total number of items that are remaining and completed.
 For KPI-based OKRs the Preview option will just show the total number of items available in the mapped board.
     > - Viva Goals will sync data from monday.com at every one-hour interval.

-## Disabling the integration
+## How to disable the monday.com integration

-The monday.com integration may also be disabled by an Admin at any time.
-To disable the integration, as an Admin go to monday.com in the Integrations section and select **Manage**.
+The monday.com integration may be disabled by an Admin at any time.
+To disable the integration, go to monday.com.
+In the Integrations section, select **Manage**.

 In the monday.com Configurations page, select the Change dropdown, select Disable and confirm the action.